Causes of Infertility:

-Infertility is defined as inability to conceive even after having frequent, unprotected intercourse for a period of minimum 1 year.
+Infertility is defined as the inability to conceive even after having frequent, unprotected intercourse for a period of a minimum of 1 year.

-- Sexually transmitted disease: STD’s like syphilis, Chlamydia, gonorrhoea have a negative effect on the fertility.
+- Sexually transmitted disease: STDs like syphilis, Chlamydia, gonorrhea have a negative effect on fertility.

-- Smoking and alcohol: smoking and alcohol consumption in females as well as males has a negative impact on the fertility.
+- Smoking and alcohol: smoking and alcohol consumption in females, as well as males, have a negative impact on fertility.

-- General diseases: diseases like Diabetes and thyroid problem may affect the fertility.
+- General diseases: diseases like Diabetes and thyroid problem may affect fertility.

 - Hormonal problems: abnormal levels of hypothalamic and pituitary hormones in the brain can also affect fertility.